dudekluk/Portfolio/README.md

 I have honed these abilities by solving tasks on platforms like **[SQL Practice](https://www.sql-practice.com/)**, where I tackled real-world scenarios to enhance my understanding and application of SQL.

-Here you can find examples of how I solved tasks on SQL Practice: [GitHub Link]
+Here you can find examples of how I solved tasks on SQL Practice:  <a href="https://github.com/dudekluk/Portfolio/blob/main/SQL%20Practice" target="_blank"><b>Link to Github SQL</b></a>

 ### Automation